Search Articles

 Find Attorneys

-Grandparents often are particularly generous to grandchildren as they see their family’s legacy continuing on to a new generation.
-In many cases, grandparents feel they have ample resources and their children or grandchildren may be struggling financially.
-Assistance with summer camp fees, college tuition, wedding costs or the downpayment on a first home, can relieve pressure on the next generation and permit grandchildren to take advantage of opportunities that otherwise would be out of reach.
-Some grandparents also don't feel it's right that children and grandchildren should need to wait for an inheritance, when they have more than they need.
+Assistance with summer camp fees, college tuition, wedding costs, or the down payment on a first home can permit grandchildren to take advantage of opportunities that otherwise would be out of reach.
+Some grandparents also don’t feel it’s right that children and grandchildren should need to wait for an inheritance, when they have more than they need.

 Local Elder Law Attorneys in Your City